 Lab sessions focus on the details of structures presented in tutorials.
 Student dissections include multiple dissection sessions on animal tissue including the dissection of a pig heart.
 Histological slides will be prepared to view the microstructure of tissues.
 Students will gain some research lab experience in protein and DNA extraction and get to observe neuroscience researchers at work.
-Human cadaveric anatomy is also part of the lab, and students will view the gross anatomy of previously dissected human cadavers (yes, you will see human cadavers).
+Human cadaveric anatomy is also part of the lab, and students will view the gross anatomy of previously dissected human cadavers, and view nerve cells with our research microscopes.